-In cases where a criminal offense is unrelated to the accused's performance of duties, full pay is replaced by half pay twelve (12) months after the charges were filed if the trial has not begun if the trial has not begun as a result of a motion for continuance by the Attorney General, the twelve (12)-month period will be extended by a period equal to the number of days between the originally scheduled trial start date and the continuance date.
-The half pay will be reimbursed if the officer is acquitted.
+In cases where a criminal offense is unrelated to the accused's performance of duties, full pay is replaced by half pay twelve (12) months after the charges were filed if the trial has not begun as a result of a motion for continuance by the Attorney General, the twelve (12)-month period will be extended by a period equal to the number of days between the originally scheduled trial start date and the continuance date.
+The half pay will be relmbursed if the officer is acquitted.